WHAT IS VIRTUAL EDUCATION?

 What are the fees?

-During the school year students can elect to enroll in a virtual class as part of their daily schedule (7 hours) without paying the virtual fee.
+During the school year, students can elect to enroll in a virtual class as part of their daily schedule (7 hours) without paying the virtual fee.
 Virtual courses taken in addition to 7 classes have a fee of $250.00 per class per semester.
-Fees are paid at the high school registrar's office or through BV Parents Online.
-Summer classes are paid online at the time of enrollment.
+Fees are paid online through ParentVue.
+Any student with an outstanding balance on the tenth day of the fall or spring semester may be withdrawn from their course due to non-payment.
+Students with an outstanding balance on the first day of the summer semester may be withdrawn due to non-payment.

 What is included in the virtual classroom?